veluat/social-network/README.md

-A social network that implements adding and deleting friends, authorization, sending messages etc.
+# :globe_with_meridians: Social Network and Community App
+### An application that provides a platform for users to connect, interact, and build a community.
+Users can log in to the app and interact with real users.
+The app features integration with a real server for data exchange, allowing users to create profiles, post updates, comment on posts, and engage with the community.

+### :white_check_mark: The full working project can be found [here](https://veluat.github.io/social-network-app)

-The project is under development.
+## The project is under development.
 Some features may be unavailable.

-Technologies:
+### Technologies:
 - React (class components)
 - TypeScript
 - Redux